BY PASTOR T. O. BANSO

 10. Don’t despise correction or be wise in your own eyes.
 Fools don’t take correction; they always believe they know everything.
 Children, who are guilty of this, don’t listen to their parents’ instructions.
 “A fool despises his father’s instruction, but he who receives correction is prudent” (Proverbs 15:5 NKJV).

 Proverbs 26:12 says, “Do you see a man wise in his own eyes?
 There is more hope for a fool than for him” (NKJV).
 If you see a Mr. know-it-all, you have seen a fool.
 “The way of a fool is right in his own eyes, but he who heeds counsel is wise” (Proverbs 12:15 NKJV).
 Verse 1 says whoever loves instruction, loves knowledge, but he who hates correction is stupid.
 Don’t be stupid!
 Similarly, Proverbs 10:17 says he who keeps instruction is in the way of life, but he who refuses correction goes astray.
-Sadly, anyone who hates correction will die (Proverbs 15:10).
+Sadly, anyone who hates correction or reproof will die physically, morally, and spiritually, as the Amplified Bible, Classic Edition, puts Proverbs 15:10.

 11. Don’t be complacent.
 Proverbs 1:32b says the complacency of fools will destroy them.
 In other words, “The careless ease of fools will destroy them” (World English Bible).
 Don’t be complacent.
 Isaiah 32:9-15 highlights the consequences of complacency.
 Neither women nor men should be complacent.